The ‘Secular AA’ Movement

 This is the official blog of the Nonreligion and Secularity Research Network.
 Its purpose is to provide a platform for the publication of short articles on a broad range of topical issues relevant to the academic study of nonreligion and secularism.

 Want to share this article?
 You should!
 You can share it with a friend or your group.
 You can also share it with your local Intergroup.
-To get the article as a great PDF just click on the image on the right.
+To get the article as a great PDF just click here: The Secular AA Movement.